SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 1.md

 ---
-name: 'Answer 3 : Andy Murray'
+name: 'Answer 3 : The Blue Lotus'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|165|Andy Murray
+title: quiz|847|The Blue Lotus
 labels: ''
 assignees: ''